Applied Physics Tutorial 5 - Internal Combustion Engines

 The turbine drives both the compressor and a propeller through a reduction gearbox.
 Typically the propeller will turn at 2000 rpm, while the turbine spins at 30 000 rpm.
 Turbines like this can also be used to drive generators.

 The advantage of a a turbine like this is that it is more efficient at high power than a piston engine.
 If you are driving at 50 km/h, the engine in your car may be turning at 1000 rpm.
 If you speed up to 100 km/h, the engine will be turning at 2000 rpm.
 However, in an aeroplane, it's rather different.
 The propeller develops full thrust at 2500 rpm.
 At 1250 rpm it develops hardly any thrust at all.
-So aircraft engines give all or nothing.
+So aircraft engines have to give all or nothing.

 A turbine is very inefficient at low revs (which is why you don't find them in cars).
 It will gobble 50 kg of Jet A1 every hour when idling.
 At full power, it uses 150 kg every hour.
 Turbines also lose power at high altitudes where the air is thin.
 A turbo-charged piston engine retains its power.